 You have TWO options for submitting your advance VAT return in Germany

 - Do it automatically with just a few clicks: A much quicker and easier way is to submit it through a dedicated software for freelancers such as Sorted.
-With a tool like Sorted, you can create the advance return for VAT in English and file directly to your local Finanzamt.
+With a tool like Sorted, you can create the advance return for VAT in English and file it directly to your local Finanzamt.

 Let’s take a detailed look at both methods.